ZXMushroom63/zxmushroom63.github.io/README.md

 I ended up getting quite passionate about perfecting details and polishing the website, as well as changing a lot of common UI concepts with more fun ones.
  - Eg: The 'projects' tab doesn't have a list, it has a homemade physics engine simulating balls which you have to double click to view more information.
 (You can also fling them around if you want)

+### Build / Deploy
+This is a static HTML site, do whatever you want